cluster17/cluster17.github.io/venue/index.md

 <h2>Hotel Venue</h2>

-The designated hotel for the IEEE Cluster 2017 conference is <a href="http://www.sheraton-waikiki.com/">Sheraton Waikik</a>.
+The designated hotel for the IEEE Cluster 2017 conference is the <a href="http://www.sheraton-waikiki.com/">Sheraton Waikiki</a>.
 One of Hawaii's more recognized landmarks, the Sheraton Waikiki, stands at the tip of <a href="http://www.sheraton-waikiki.com/images/propertymap_big.jpg">Waikiki Beach</a> next to the Royal Hawaiian.
 You are steps away from the new Galleria,